Official Sightseeing

 After reaching Mallaig, there is time to explore this charming fishing village before boarding the Jacobite Steam Train for the iconic journey to Fort William.

-It's possible to join a 5-day semi-independent tour from London that includes the hogwarts express and the scenic highlands day tour from Inverness as well as time to investigate many of Edinburgh's Harry Potter connections.
+It's possible to join a 5-day semi-independent tour from London that includes the Hogwarts Express and a scenic Highlands day tour from Inverness, as well as time to explore many of Edinburgh's Harry Potter connections.

 Harry Potter Tours Edinburgh